mmelnick13/final_project/README.md

 #### Split into training and testing sets

-- The data was split into random train and test subsets using scikit-learn's `model_selection` package and its  `train_test_split()` function.
+- The data was split into random train and test subsets using scikit-learn's model_selection package and its train_test_split() function.

 #### StandardScaler

-- We used scikit-learn's `StandardScaler` module to reduce the liklihood that large values will influence the model.
-First, we imported the StandardScaler module and created an instance of it as `scaler`.
-Next, we trained the scaler and transformed the data using StandardScaler's `fit()` and `transform()` methods to standardize the data in each column.
+- We used scikit-learn's StandardScaler module to reduce the chances that large values will influence the model.
+First, we imported the StandardScaler module and created an instance of it as scaler.
+Next, we trained the scaler and transformed the data using StandardScaler's fit() and transform() methods to standardize the data in each column.

 ### Random Forest Model

-#### `RandomForestClassifier()`
+#### RandomForestClassifier

-- We created a random forest instance using the random forest classifier, `RandomForestClassifier`.
-The paramaters used in this model were `n_estimators` and `random_state`.
+- We created a random forest instance using the random forest classifier, RandomForestClassifier.
+The paramaters used in this model were n_estimators and random_state.
 In this model, we created 128 random forests.

 #### Fit the Model

-- We fit the random forest model to our `X_train_scaled` and `y_train` training datasets.
+- We fit the random forest model to our X_train_scaled and y_train training datasets.

 #### Make Predictions Using the Testing Data